Meeshoo/announcer-discord-bot/README.md

-# Announcer Discord Bot
+# Entry Music Discord Bot

-Discord bot for 2G1N that plays entry music and other SFX
+Discord bot for 2G1N that plays entry music/SFX, now with on demand SFX and economy.